 The List of Crypto and Blockchain Influencers

 You may want to dip your toe into cryptocurrency investing (or even jump into the deep end) – but who should you trust?
-While mining for bitcoin has been around for 10 years, mainstream coverage and analysis on the topic is still in its infancy.
-To understand who current cryptocurrency enthusiasts trust, we spoke to over 500 people to get a sense of whose words are worth their weight in coin.
+While mining for bitcoin has been around for 10 years, mainstream coverage and analysis on the topic are still in their infancy.
+To understand who current cryptocurrency enthusiasts trust, we spoke to over 500 people to get a sense of whose words are worth their weight in the coin.

 If it’s not MSNBC’s Jim Cramer of Mad Money that blockchain-based currency investors are turning to for advice, who wields the most influence in this investment sphere?
 Combining social media reach with the opinions of over 500 blockchain enthusiasts, it was John McAfee who was seen as the most influential voice in this domain.

 McAfee, known by many as the eccentric man behind their computer’s antivirus software, is all-in with blockchain.
 He preaches against the “mainstream media – controlled by the existing power structure” and frequently extols the virtues of bitcoin and other cryptocurrencies via Twitter.